Defaults

 --non-interactive

 Observe mode prevents enforcement even though the permissive policy's action-mode block threshold remains CRITICAL.
-Everything still flows to the audit log and JSONL so you can review what would have happened.
+Everything still flows to mandatory SQLite and any matching configured destinations so you can review what would have happened.
 Recommended first week of any rollout.

 "Move fast, stop only the obvious harm"